g-h-0-s-t/trello/README.md

 Member and Board id's are saved in ./ids.
 To prevent wasted trello api calls always backup the files.
-To clear all the webhooks associated with your token send a DELETE request to [/api/webhook].
+To clear all the webhooks associated with your token, and the ids folder send a DELETE request to [/api/webhook].